fastify/fastify-websocket/README.md

   connection.socket.on('message', async (message) => {
     const session = await sessionPromise()
-    // do somthing with the message and session
+    // do something with the message and session
   })
 })
 ```